 #7.
 Poor choice of images.

 A great image can grab attention, boost your brand and support the core message you’re trying to convey in your ad.
 However, choosing the wrong image can really plummet an ad’s effectiveness.

-Choose a photo of something your reader cares about, sells your work and/or grabs the their attention.
-If you’re in the trade business, I hate to break this to you, but a picture of your company work van does not make the list of something your reader cares about.
+Choose a photo of something your reader cares about, sells your work, and/or grabs their attention.
+I hate to break this to you if you’re in the trade business, but a picture of your company work van does not make the list of something your reader cares about.

 #8.
 You’re selling the wrong thing.

-Remember in print advertising people are driven more by emotions than they are by product messages.
-If you sell pool tables, you’ll get greater response if you change your headline from “we sell pool tables” to promoting an emotional driver like:
+Remember, in print advertising people are driven more by emotions than they are by product messages.
+If you sell pool tables, you’ll get a greater response if you change your headline from “we sell pool tables” to promoting an emotional driver like:

 “making family game night a tradition” or

 #9.
 There’s no call to action in your ad.